olderor/lzw-compressor/README.md

 First parameter is command (either "compress", "decompress" or "compare").<br />
 1) "compress" command - needs one or more parameters: paths to files to archive.
 It will compress files into archive and save it in the current directory with name 'archive.LUL'.<br />
 2) "decompress" command - needs one parameter - path to archive.
 It will decompress all files from archive into current directory.<br />
+2) "download" command - needs two parameters: link to txt files and source folder.
+It will download all txt files from page into selected directory.<br />
+2) "compress_link" command - needs one parameter: link to txt files.
+It will download all txt files from page and compress them into one archive with a name of website.<br />
 3) "compare" command - needs two more parameters: first filename and second filename.
 You can use this command to compare a content of two files.
 It will print True to the console if the content is the same, False if it differs.